Import bookmarks, history, and passwords from other browsers in Safari on Mac

 Automatically import items from Chrome or Firefox

-If this is the first time you’ve opened Safari after using Google Chrome or Mozilla Firefox, a message at the bottom of the Favorites or Top Sites page asks you if you want to keep imported items.
+If this is the first time you’ve opened Safari after using Google Chrome or Mozilla Firefox, a message at the bottom of the start page asks you if you want to keep imported items.

 Select an option:

-If you don’t keep the imported items, you can return to the Favorites or Top Sites page to import the items at another time.
-To see the Favorites or Top Sites page, choose Bookmarks > Show Favorites or Show Top Sites.
+Decide later: Return to the start page and import the items at another time.
+To see the start page, choose Bookmarks > Show Start Page.

 Manually import items from Chrome or Firefox

-Choose File > Import From > Google Chrome or File > Import From > Firefox, then select the items you want to import.
+In the Safari app on your Mac, choose File > Import From > Google Chrome or File > Import From > Firefox.

 You can do this any time after you start using Safari, even if you imported items already.